 These contain an exporter's instructions to land-based AAVs about pre-export activities that must be undertaken by an AAV.
-This will generally consist of a number of sets of land-based AAV instructions that differ depending on the importing country, the kind or class of livestock or the mode of transport.
+This will generally consist of a number of sets of land-based AAV instructions that differ depending on the importing country, the class and species of livestock or the mode of transport.